Understanding Marijuana Laws in Florida

 One feature of Florida’s marijuana laws that is commonly overlooked is that any amount of THC concentrate is a felony.
 Thus, with the advent of THC oil, shatter, wax, and edibles, it is now extremely common for a felony charge to arise out of the possession of these marijuana-derived substances.
 This is true even if the amount of THC concentrate that was possessed was clearly even just for personal use, such as a single cartridge in a vape pen, or possession of a single “gummy” type edible.

-If you have been arrested due to the possession of marijuana, it’s important to contact a defense attorney in St. Petersburg with Russo, Pelletier & Sullivan as soon as possible.
+If you have been arrested due to the possession of marijuana, it’s important to contact a defense attorney in St. Petersburg with The Law Offices of Marc N. Pelletier as soon as possible.
 Your attorney will discuss the best defense possible and will be with you every step of the way.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.